 COLORADO AND EASTERN UTAH 12 DAYS

-This itinerary visits Mile-high Denver, Rocky Mountain National Park, Arches National Park, Dead Horse State Park, Canyonlands National Park, Mesa Verde National Park and Durango, CO.
+This itinerary visits Mile-high Denver, Rocky Mountain National Park, Arches National Park, Dead Horse State Park, Canyonlands National Park, Mesa Verde National Park, and Durango, CO.

-Colorado encompassing most of the southern Rocky Mountains as well as the northeastern portion of the Colorado Plateau and the western edge of the Great Plains.
+Colorado encompasses most of the southern Rocky Mountains as well as the northeastern portion of the Colorado Plateau and the western edge of the Great Plains.
 Colorado is noted for its vivid landscape of mountains, forests, high plains, mesas, canyons, plateaus, and famous ski resorts.

-Utah bordered by Colorado to the east, has a population of roughly 50% Mormons.
+Utah, bordered by Colorado to the east, has a population of roughly 50% Mormons.
 Utah’s economy is varied — main industries are transportation, tech, government services, and mining.

 Eastern Utah is in the Colorado Plateau, a high desert of raised sedimentary rock.
 Over millions of years, wind and water carved it into narrow slot canyons, huge sandstone ridges, and striking natural arches.

-Utah is home to world-renowned ski resorts and a array of national parks such as Arches, Bryce-Canyon, Canyonlands, Capitol Reef, and Zion.
-Plus Grand Staircase-Escalante, and Natural Bridges national monuments, and Glen Canyon National Recreation Area.
+Utah is home to world-renowned ski resorts and an array of national parks, such as Arches,

 <Scroll down to the bottom of the page for the Photo Gallery>